lumusitech/backend-nest-reports-guides/README.md

 pnpm start:dev
 ```

-**NOTE:** After insert other tables within your DB, run `npx prisma db pull` for add the new schemas to `schema.prisma` file.
-The, run `npx prisma generate` to update the prisma client with the new schemas added.
+**NOTE:** After inserting new tables in your database, run `npx prisma db pull` to add the new schemas to `schema.prisma`.
+Then, run `npx prisma generate` to update the Prisma client with the newly added schemas.

 ---